wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/plan-your-identity-authentication-solution-for-microsoft-365/includes/1-introduction.md

  -  Explain multi-factor authentication in Microsoft 365 deployments.
  -  Create a plan for directory synchronization and Azure AD Connect Pass-Through authentication.
  -  Describe the issues, benefits, and recommendations when implementing federated authentication using Active Directory Federation Services (AD FS).
- -  Plan for Azure AD Seamless Single Sign-On.
+ -  Plan for Azure AD single sign-on.